 Q: Is there any CCTV in the car parks?

 There is CCTV in operation in the car parks for security purposes.

 Q: Is there any bicycle provision at Chester Park and Ride?

 Bicycle racks are available at both Chester Park and Ride sites, allowing cyclists to park their bikes securely before using the bus service.

 Getting Around Chester

-With buses running every 12 minutes and your ticket being valid for the entire day getting around Chester is relatively easy.
-However if you need to get back to your car or another part of the city that is not serviced by the park & ride bus then another other options are taxis in Chester which can be called direct on: 01244 421 024 or find one at several taxi ranks in Chester City Centre.
+With buses running every 12 minutes and your ticket valid for the entire day, getting around Chester is relatively easy.
+However, if you need to get back to your car or another part of the city that is not serviced by the park & ride bus, then another other options are taxis in Chester which can be called direct on: 01244 421 024 or find one at several taxi ranks in Chester City Centre.

 If you do insist on driving into Chester itself, we have also provided a handy guide to finding parking in Chester.

-Which ever method you choose, we are confident you will enjoy your visit to Chester.
+We are confident you will enjoy your visit to Chester, whichever method you choose.